October Programming – Walks, Lectures, Field Trips!

 Fall into October by Joining us for a Field Trip, Bird Walk or Lecture!

-Note: Our monthly lectures series will take place on THURDAY this month!
+Note: Our monthly lectures series will take place on THURSDAY this month!

 Did you know that bird migration links the lower Hudson Valley with the forests of Central America?